 As stated above in the short version, to submit your material to Rat’s Ass Review, send your work as a doc or docx file to firstname.lastname@example.org.
 Please include your name in the title of the document, for example Frost, Robert Three Poems RAR July 2017.docx.
 We only accept electronic submissions.
-If you really want to make me happy, include your bio and the titles of the individual poems in the email, type your poems using Times or Times New Roman, font size 12, left justified, and don’t capitalize the first word of every line as though you were writing with a quill pen.
+If you really want to make me happy, include your brief (no more than 75 word) bio and the titles of the individual poems in the email, type your poems using Times or Times New Roman, font size 12, left justified, and don’t capitalize the first word of every line as though you were writing with a quill pen.

 And, you can also go to The Dreaded Cover Letter and let Samara give you more good advice on the fine art of not annoying an editor before she or he even gets to your first poem.

 As a potential contributor you should know what we are offering to our poets:

 Rat’s Ass Review is committed to publishing the best new and established poets, and to promoting those poets and their work as diligently as we can.
 We will work to bring our poets to the attention of literary critics and anthologists and onto the desks of award committees.
 We believe that your success is our success, and, if your work is accepted here, we want to be your best cheerleaders.